Investment management: Representing the owners of shares

 Institutions often control huge shareholdings.
 In most cases, they are acting as fiduciary agents rather than principals (direct owners).
 The owners of shares theoretically have great power to alter the companies via the voting rights the shares carry and the consequent ability to pressure managements, and if necessary out-vote them at annual and other meetings.

 In practice, the ultimate owners of shares often do not exercise the power they collectively hold (because the owners are many, each with small holdings); financial institutions (as agents) sometimes do.
-There is a general belief that shareholders – in this case, the institutions acting as agents—could and should exercise more active influence over the companies in which they hold shares (e.g., to hold managers to account, to ensure Board's effective functioning).
+Institutional shareholders should exercise more active influence over the companies in which they hold shares (e.g., to hold managers to account, to ensure Board's effective functioning).
 Such action would add a pressure group to those (the regulators and the Board) overseeing management.

 However, there is the problem of how the institution should exercise this power.
 One way is for the institution to decide, the other is for the institution to poll its beneficiaries.
 Assuming that the institution polls, should it then:

 (i) Vote the entire holding as directed by the majority of votes cast?

 (ii) Split the vote (where this is allowed) according to the proportions of the vote?

 (iii) Or respect the abstainers and only vote the respondents' holdings?

 The price signals generated by large active managers holding or not holding the stock may contribute to management change.
 For example, this is the case when a large active manager sells his position in a company, leading to (possibly) a decline in the stock price, but more importantly a loss of confidence by the markets in the management of the company, thus precipitating changes in the management team.